Pasta fredda con tonno is a traditional Italian tuna pasta salad prepared without mayonnaise and packed with Mediterranean flavors.

 - FARFALLE: It means “butterflies” because the shape resembles two wings.
-Is also know in other countries as bow-tie pasta.
+Is also known in other countries as bow-tie pasta.
 It comes in various sizes and takes the name accordingly (farfalline=little butterflies, farfallone=big butterflies, etc).

-- MACARONI: In Italy you’ll find them with many names, such as rigatoni, mezze maniche, chifferi, pipe rigate, lumaconi, etc. All of them are a type of pasta with a tubular shape.
+- MACARONI: In Italy, you’ll find them with many names, such as rigatoni, mezze maniche, chifferi, pipe rigate, lumaconi, etc. All of them are a type of pasta with a tubular shape.

 - PASTA: Get any short pasta shape you prefer, we’re using in this recipe chifferi.